Analytical Emulator for the Baryon Density Distribution inside the Fuzzy Dark Matter Soliton from Machine Learning: Construction of baryon AE by machine learning

 GA as a machine learning technique is inspired by the concepts in evolutionary biology: a population evolves generation by generation to adapt to the environment; a population is composed of many individuals; each individual is characterized by its own chromosome; several genes form the chromosome; every gene includes some nucleotides.
 Therefore, making an analogy with the individual taking the form of

 in this section, we look for a mathematical expression optimizing the goodness of fit to the given data of $\tilde{\rho}_{\rm b}$.
 First, we describe how the mock data of $\tilde{\rho}_{\rm b}$ for the fitting process was gathered.
-Then we construct the fitting function or analytical emulator for baryon EoM by GA.
+Then we construct the fitting function or \Mov{AE for the baryon density distribution} by GA.